Church Of Hagia Sophia In Istanbul – A Byzantine Masterpiece

 Originally built in 537, the Church of Hagia Sophia in Istanbul was initially a Greek Orthodox basilica church.
 For nearly 1,000 years, the church was used as an Eastern Orthodox Cathedral.
 However, when Constantinople got swallowed up the Latin Empire, the church was soon converted into a Roman Catholic cathedral, and it was used as such from 1204 to 1261.
 Today, Hagia Sophia typically enjoys the top spot on any list of must-see Turkey tourist attractions.

-From Mosque to Museum
+From Hagia Sophia Mosque to Hagia Sophia Museum

-In 1931, after nearly fourteen centuries of being a place of worship, the mosque shut its doors to devotees.
-It remained closed to the public for a period of four years and in 1935 it was officially opened as a museum.
-On the 10th of July 2020, Turkey’s top court stripped Hagia Sophia of its museum status, thereby allowing it to once again be used as a mosque.
+Unfortunately for many, on the 10th of July 2020, Turkey’s top court stripped Hagia Sophia of its museum status, thereby allowing this iconic Byzantine structure to once again be used as a mosque.
 The decision to do has proved to be very controversial, both in Turkey and around the world.

 Church of Hagia Sophia in Istanbul And The Fall Of Constantinople